 Yes, all documents must be in Swedish or English in order for the case to be handled within the certification process.

 For an extension application, the following must be appended:

-- compilation of statements of earnings from the previous year
+- compilation of all statements of earnings from Swedish Tax Agency from the previous year

-- a copy of information submitted in the PAYE tax returns for the current year.
+- a copy of information submitted in the PAYE tax returns at the individual level for the current year.